gregogun/tusk/README.md

 ---

-A lightweight task application, with a strong focus on user experience.
+Tusk is a lightweight task application, with a strong focus on user experience.
 Written in Typescript.
 Built with Next.js.
 Persisted in PostgresQL via Prisma.
 Styled with Radix UI and Stitches.js.
 Tested with Jest, Testing Library and Cypress.

 ## Features